Whether you’re a business owner or a marketing expert, you know that having the right digital presence is crucial to

-That's a pretty nice selection you have there, but quite a few other features are needed when looking for a landing page software.
+That's a pretty nice selection you have there, but quite a few other features are needed when looking for a landing page builder.
 As you read at the beginning of this article, I eventually decided that InstaPage is my number one choice.
 I came upon this decision by evaluating the three solutions with some other requirements I would like to see in a landing page solution.

 The following features focus mainly on optimization, client management and integrations.

-The additional features that mean quite a bit for a landing page software include:
+The additional features that mean quite a bit for a landing page builder include:

 - Lots of useful integrations – The main integration I would look for involves email subscriptions.
 For example, you would want a service like MailChimp to integrate directly into the landing page so that all of the emails drop into your list.
 However, various other integrations come in handy when constructing your landing pages. for example, many companies will need the landing pages to connect to SalesForce, bringing in the client management aspect of things.
 I also like integrations with office products like Zuhu, along with tools like Google Analytics and Facebook.
 After all, you're going to want users to share your landing page on social media.

 - Support for large enterprises – This has a lot to do with support, speed and up-time.
 Some of the less reputable landing page companies can't guarantee quality support for clients, and they end up leaving you with the task of speeding up your landing pages and making sure they are up at all times.
 That's not the case with the best software, since you can call or email to speak with a rep, and they have tools in place for ensuring that your pages are fast and powerful.
 Enterprises don't need to worry about whether or not a landing page is coming up since they probably have thousands of pages running at one time.
 In addition, they will most likely want to call a support team when something goes wrong.
 A simple landing page plugin won't give you any of this.